Overview of SSL/TLS Termination

 Avi Vantage fully supports termination of SSL- and TLS-encrypted HTTPS traffic.
 The SSL and TLS names are used interchangeably throughout the documentation unless otherwise noted.

-- Both: Traffic client the client to Vantage is encrypted and terminated at Vantage, which then re-encrypts traffic to the back-end server.
+- Both: Traffic from the client to Avi Vantage is encrypted and terminated at Avi Vantage, which then re-encrypts traffic to the back-end server.

 - Intercept: Terminate client SSL traffic, send it unencrypted over the wire for taps to intercept, then encrypt to the destination server.